thehaseebshah/garden/content/Public Rulebook/Current Rules.md

     1. Digital entertainment won't be allowed unless by attaining rewards.
     2. Consuming otherwise causes 1 P2 per 5 minutes.
     3. Nasheeds, lecture session lectures, Islamic lectures, self help lectures learning in Pomos, recitation, audiobooks don't count as this.
 Islamic masail do not count as this.
 Anything that will be rejected under UP Rules will be considered Digital Entertainment.
-    4. Once phone is in Astaghfar Pouch, we must perform a Zikr of 300 Astaghfar before taking it out.
-Not doing so causes 5 P2s.
 15. _**Mamoolat Rules:**_
     1. I will fill the Mamoolat Sheet truthfully to the best of my knowledge.
     2. Dinaars can purchase these rewards: